Ravichev/Poetry-NLP/README.md

 # Poetry-NLP

-In this notebook, I tried to build a Natural Language Processing (NLP) model capable of learning and writing different styles poetry.
+In this notebook, I tried to build a Natural Language Processing (NLP) model capable of learning and writing poetry in different themes.

 🔗 Check it out on [Kaggle](https://www.kaggle.com/code/maximravichev/poetry-nlp)